Home » Lake Regions » Lake Michigan » 18 Best Lake Michigan Beach Towns: A Local’s Complete Guide (2026)

 New Buffalo

-Just 90 minutes from Chicago, New Buffalo is the first Michigan beach town you’ll hit after crossing the state line—and it does not disappoint.
+Just 90 minutes from Chicago, New Buffalo is the first Michigan beach town you’ll hit after crossing the state line — and it does not disappoint.
 You’ll find a bustling, walkable downtown along with a beautiful public beach at New Buffalo City Beach.

-Grab a burger and shake from Redamak’s—an institution since 1946, known for their legendary burgers and an endless milkshake menu.
-Or bring the whole crew to the Stray Dog Bar & Grill before hitting the beach or doing some shopping in the charming boutiques lining the downtown thoroughfare.
+Grab a burger and shake from Redamak’s — an institution since 1946, known for its legendary burgers and an endless milkshake menu.
+Or bring the whole crew to the Stray Dog Bar & Grill before hitting the beach or shopping the charming boutiques downtown.
+From paddling the Galien River to a winery, brewery, and distillery tour, there’s something for everyone in New Buffalo.

 📍 New Buffalo Quick Facts